BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 # Design/Process

-To generate a set of navigation `FlowField`s the game world is divided into Sectors indexed by `(column, row)` and each Sector has 3 layers of data: `[CostField, IntegrationField, Flowfield]`.
+To generate a set of navigation `FlowFields` the game world is divided into Sectors indexed by `(column, row)` and each Sector has 3 layers of data: `[CostField, IntegrationField, Flowfield]`.
 Each layer aids the next in building out a path.

 ## Sector